What is rebranding?

 It’s impossible to build brand loyalty if your customers and prospective customers can’t differentiate your brand from your competitors, especially if your product offerings are identical or similar.

 Rebranding strategies are rarely included in business plans because entrepreneurs don’t anticipate they’ll need to rebrand.

 But, too many businesses cut corners in building their initial brand identity and must rebrand to evolve and grow.

 Rebranding, following a smart rebranding strategy, can provide your business an opportunity to stand out from your competition by showcasing to your target audience the things that make your company different and better.
 Rebranding lets you tell a stronger brand story.

 For example, did you know that Google started with the name Backrub?
-Amoco started out with the name Standard.
-Accenture started out as Andersen Consulting.
+Amoco started with the name Standard.
+Accenture started as Andersen Consulting.

 It’s not unusual for a company to quickly outgrow its name, change its strategy, and look for a fresh, unique business name that can help grow its business and gain market share.